circlelimit/Multilayer-Perceptron/README.md

 # Projects
 Project 1a makes use of a MLP to classify satellite images.
 <br />Project 1b makes use of a MLP to predict housing prices.
-<br />The full report can be found at https://drive.google.com/open?id=1FBgBn2dt_TrK43QDDDnL9RRzhBtLx9md